Texas A&M ROTC cadets get closer look at Goodfellow

+Cadets may not be placed into careers that match their degrees and taking a closer look at various Air Force careers helps them learn more about the possibilities through the Air Force.

+“I’m not a technical major whatsoever; I’m not involved in computers,” said Cadet Katelyn Gartrell, future cyber officer.
+“I feel like even if I go into technical school knowing nothing, the Air Force will teach me everything I need to know.”

-Texas A&M University cadets pose in front of a patrol vehicle with 17th Security Forces Defenders at the Goodfellow Air Force Base, Texas, parade field Feb.
-18, 2022.
-Defenders provided a military working dog demonstration and led a discussion with the cadets on how handlers work together with their dogs to protect the base.
-(U.S. Air Force photo by Senior Airman Ethan Sherwood)
+The next stop on the cadets’ tour of Goodfellow was the 17th Security Forces Squadron.
+There, Defenders provided a military working dog demonstration and discussion on how handlers work together with their dogs to protect the base.

+Capt.
+Heather Cooper, Air Force ROTC Detachment 805 assistant director of staff, volunteered to participate in a demonstration.
+She donned a padded suit, and allowed the handlers and military working dogs to safely demonstrate training.

+Next, the cadets visited intelligence officers who gave them a tour of the 313th and 315th Training Squadrons.

 |Date Taken: